sitture/env-config/README.md

 ### Get all `EnvConfig.getConfig()`

-You can get a full list of available properties with `EnvConfig..getConfig()` which is a combination of properties from `config` directory, system properties and all environment variables.
+You can get a full list of available properties with `EnvConfig.getConfig()` which is a combination of properties from `config` directory, system properties and all environment variables.

 ## Issues & Contributions